beschuldigung/AlgoRU-Russian-Algorithmic-Inflector/DATA_LICENSE.md

 ---

-*This licensing does not apply to the source code of the project, which is licensed under the MIT License (see LICENSE file).*
+*This licensing does not apply to the source code of the project, which is licensed under the MIT License (see LICENSE.md file).*